AlexMeist/RecolorizationProject/README.md

 ## Results

-Both regression and classificationmodels show a decent performance in recoloring the old movie posters.
-Especially, in case of the classificationmodel the results are very colorful and brighter than the original images.
-In comparison to the [final report](./AlexMeistrenko_CS230_Fall_2020_FinalReport.pdf) I also included the results obtained for the classification model and 40K training images, requiring an additional week of training time.
+Both regression and classification models show a decent performance in recoloring the old movie posters.
+Especially, in case of the classification model the results are very colorful and brighter than the original images.
+In comparison to the results of the [final report](./AlexMeistrenko_CS230_Fall_2020_FinalReport.pdf) I also included the results obtained for the classification model and 40K training images, requiring an additional week of training time.

 ![plot](./finalResultFull1.png)
 ![plot](./finalResultFull2.png)